- Chart

 Threats

-- Technological advancements in aircraft and engine technology
+- Technological obsolescence of older aircraft and engine models.

 Competitors and Market Share